metaflop/metaflop-misc/README.md

 # metaflop-misc
-Here you find miscellaneous files for the METAFONT workflow, i.e. TeXShop.
+Here you find miscellaneous files for the METAFONT workflow, e.g. TeXShop.